‘Deer of a lifetime’: Hunter harvests rare white deer after following buck for 2 years

 Noah Goeppner told WFIE that he was able to hit a white buck from about 15 yards away when he was out hunting this past Sunday.

-And it wasn’t his first encounter with the deer.
+It wasn’t his first encounter with the deer, either.
 Goeppner said he first saw the animal in 2021 as a spike buck.

 This season, Goeppner said he was keeping an eye on the buck while watching trail cameras before finally harvesting the rare deer.